Nutrition and Food (BASc)

 - Biology (SBI4U)

-- The minimum grade(s) required in the subject prerequisites (normally in the 70 % range) will be determined subject to competition.
+- Note: the minimum grade(s) required in the subject prerequisites (normally in the 70 % range) will be determined subject to competition

 Academic admission requirements for all other applicants are available at: